 As a small business owner, you likely have superstitions that have guided your branding decisions.
 Similarly, people carry superstitious rituals when they interact with your brand.
 Customer behavior is influenced by individual superstitions.
 People use them as a sort of heuristic device to solicit positive outcomes.
 Think stock investments, gambling and other risk-related decision making.
 Tuning into these superstitions can help you see the world of business for its distinctly human practices.
 And also see the way both consumers and business owners make decisions.

 Superstitions in Business: Location

-There’s definitely a building in your neighborhood that started as a bar, then became an ice cream shop, then a pet grooming parlor all in a short two years.
-The popular assumption for places with high business turnover is, of course, that they’re cursed–and putting your business in that space is suicide.
-When a location has a high business turnover, we want to believe there is some sort of old grumpy ghost that had a failed business in the building and curses business for all who lay claim there.
+There’s definitely a building in your neighborhood that started as a bar.
+Then became an ice cream shop.
+Then a pet grooming parlor … all in a short two years.
+The popular assumption for places with high business turnover is, of course, that they’re cursed.
+And putting your business in that space is suicide.
+When a location has a high business turnover, we want to believe there is some sort of old grumpy ghost that had a failed business in the building.
+And then they curse business for all who lay claim there.
 The reality, however, could chalk up to a few different factors.

 - If the first few businesses didn’t set roots long enough for people to establish a connection, it becomes more difficult for new businesses to gain potential customers’ attention because walking traffic is used to looking the other way.

 - The rent in the building is obscenely high and the landlord keeps hiking it up to the point that small businesses have to close up shop or move to a different location.